FMU History and Land Use

 Much of the upper Wairau catchment is covered in beech forests.
 However, little native vegetation remains on the Wairau Plains.
 One significant area is the Rārangi wetlands, which are a series of wetland-filled troughs situated between dry post-glacial beach ridges parallel to the coast.
 These extend inland from the coast for some four kilometres, and a range of specialist plants and animal communities are associated with both the wet and dry environments.

-Land use and cover
+Land Use and Cover

 Prior to human settlement, the Wairau FMU area was a thriving ecosystem containing a broad range of native land covers.
 This ranged from alpine grasses in the highest areas through to broadleaf Totara and podocarp forests in the hill lands, through to a lowland complex of wetlands, swamps, and lagoons on the plains which were cut by multiple waterways.
 Native forest and ferns would have also been present in the lowland areas.